vikejs/vike/readme.md

 The `addContextProps()` hook always runs in Node.js, which means SQL/ORM queries can be used to fetch data.

-That's it.
-We have seen most of `vite-plugin-ssr`'s interface, and how flexible yet simple it is.
+That's it, and we have actually already seen most of `vite-plugin-ssr`'s interface.

+Thanks to the `render()` hook
+you keep full control over how your pages are rendered, and thanks to `*.page.client.js`, you keep full control over the entire browser-side code.
+This makes it *easy* and *natural* to use `vite-plugin-ssr` with any tool you want.

+In short: `vite-plugin-ssr` is not only the most flexible, but also the easiest SSR tool out there.

 <br/><br/>